|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 The CR System accepts check input directly from the online Payroll System (optional) or the online Accounts Payable System (optional) when payroll checks or vendor checks are printed by those systems to avoid manual data entry using procedure CR01.

-This bank reconciliation software accepts a batch import file (csv format) containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
-Procedure CR09 is used to reformat a comma separated file (csv) into the Check Record format and write them to an import Transfer File for subsequent use by procedure CR08 to load these Check Records into the online CR System.
+This bank reconciliation software accepts a batch import CSV File (variable length) containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
+Procedure CR09 reformats a comma separated value (CSV) Text File into the Check Record format (fixed length) and writes them to an import Transfer File for subsequent processing by procedure CR08 to load these Check Records into the online CR System.

 The CRS software supports dynamic linking to data entry procedures (such as CR05 to CR01) with a single keystroke (function key F7) or double-click of the left mouse button.

-Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) import a Text File of check records in csv format to the import Transfer File (fixed length records) for subsequent editing and processing by procedure CR08.
+Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a variable length Text File (csv file format) for subsequent input to an external computer application and (2) import check data from a csv file (variable length), reformat csv records into fixed length data records, and create the input Transfer File for subsequent editing and laoding to the online master database by procedure CR08.
 Procedure DB18 offers more processing options than procedure CR09.

 The Check Reconciliation System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
 The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the CRS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
 This Check Reconciliation software has been ported to the HP-3000 computer.
 In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the check reconciliation menu.
 The 2018 version of the check reconciliation software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit code.